 Welcome to Digirati's open-source software web site.
 You find all Digirati's contributions to Internet community here.
 We hope it's useful to you.

-The picking criteria are that we have to know the service or product, use it, be happy with its quality, and it must be free.
+The picking criteria are that (1) we have to know the service or product, (2) use it, (3) be satisfied with its quality, and (4) it must be free.

 If you want to participate, donate directly to one of the listed projects below.
-If you'd like to help our projects, contract one of the services offered by our divisions: HostNet, and 100br.
+If you'd like to help our projects, contract one of the services offered by HostNet.

 Beginning in October, 2007, Digirati started to delivery two one-hundred-dollar donations a month!